 Check what happens when the decision is reconsidered

 There's no limit on the amount of time it will take the DWP or HMRC to reconsider the decision.
 If you think that the delay is unreasonable in your case, you could try to make a complaint.

 If the DWP or HMRC change their decision, this is called ‘revision’.
-You'll get any benefit you're owed backdated to the date of the original decision.
+You'll get any benefit you're owed backdated.

 If the DWP or HMRC don’t change their decision, or you disagree about how they’ve changed it, you can usually appeal to a tribunal.